Submissions

 References

-• References should keep alphabetical order and each reference must be mentioned in the text as a continuous quotation and vice versa.
-The Harvard referencing convention is required; see below.
+• References have to be alphabetically ordered and each reference has to be mentioned in the text as a continuous quotation and vice versa.
+The Harvard referencing convention is required as follows:

 • Referencing in the text:

-• In the case of one author: “Shopova (2014) states that digital literacy must be considered as a situated practice.“
+• In case of only one author: “Shopova (2014) states that digital literacy must be considered as a situated practice.“

-• A direct quote from a book or journal article with one author: “Regarding the digital literacy, Shopova (2014: 30) states that 'digital literacy must be considered as a situated practice'.” or “Regarding the digital literacy, 'digital literacy must be considered as a situated practice' (Shopova, 2014: 30).”
+• Direct quote from a book or journal article with one author: “Regarding the digital literacy Shopova (2014: 30) states that ´digital literacy must be considered as a situated practice´.” or “Regarding the digital literacy ´ digital literacy must be considered as a situated practice´ (Shopova, 2014: 30).”

-• A direct quote from a book or journal article with two authors: “Fischer and Lipovská (2014: 48) state that 'Humanities and Social sciences spend less than 14.5 hours studying during the workweek'.” or “Regarding the study workload, 'Humanities and Social sciences spend less than 14.5 hours studying during the workweek' (Fischer and Lipovská, 2014: 48).”
+• Direct quote from a book or journal article with two authors: “Fischer and Lipovská (2014: 48) states that ´Humanities and Social sciences spend less than 14.5 hours studying during the workweek´.” or “Regarding the study workload ´Humanities and Social sciences spend less than 14.5 hours studying during the workweek´ (Fischer and Lipovská, 2014: 48).”

-• A direct quote from a book or journal article with more than two authors: “Novotná et al (2014: 47) point out that students 'learned to look for the solution, not to give up'.”
+• Direct quote from a book or journal article with more than three authors: “Stasiak-Betlejewska et al. (2014: 47) point out that ‘well-equipped laboratories can be a source of both students’ and teachers’ skills development’.”

 • Creating a reference list: